chrisnajman/custom-video-player/README.md

 ### Keyboard Navigation

 - The player controls are navigable using keyboard shortcuts for enhanced accessibility.
-- For example, users can interact with the progress bar by clicking inside it or using keyboard navigation with the Shift key and arrow keys (left and right) for seeking backward and forward, respectively.
+- Users can interact with the progress bar by clicking inside it or using keyboard navigation with the Shift key and arrow keys (left and right) for seeking backward and forward, respectively.

 ## Bug Report: Volume Slider and Mute Button Icon Sync Issue